How To Ship Commercial Kitchen Equipment

 • Import/Export Licenses (where applicable)

-Cost Estimation
+Cost Estimation Factors

-Checklist
+Pre-Shipment Checklist

-2. Choose shipping method.
+2. Choose the appropriate shipping method.

 3. Secure proper packaging and crating.

-4. Arrange inland haulage.
+4. Arrange inland haulage to the port.

-5. Select Ocean freight.
+5. Select an Ocean freight carrier.

-6. Engage customs brokerage.
+6. Engage a customs brokerage service.

-7. Obtain adequate cargo insurance.
+7. Obtain adequate cargo insurance coverage.

-8. Use tracking systems.
+8. Implement shipment tracking systems.

 11. Gather all necessary documentation.